Arab Barometer: History

 The project was founded by Dr. Amaney Jamal (Princeton University) and Dr. Mark Tessler (University of Michigan).
 The first wave was carried out across seven countries from 2006 to 2007.
 Fieldwork was overseen by Dr. Fares Braizat of the Center for Strategic Studies (CSS) at the University of Jordan.
 The second wave covered 10 countries (2010–11) and spanned the events of the Arab uprisings.
 The result of the revolutions in Egypt and Tunisia resulted in the expansion of coverage to include these cases.
 Fieldwork was overseen by Dr. Mohammad Al Masri of CSS.
 The third wave (2012–14) was conducted in 12 countries and fieldwork was led by Dr. Walid al-Khatib and Dr. Sara Ababneh of CSS.

-In 2014, Dr. Michael Robbins was appointed as project director and has overseen fieldwork in waves 4 and 5.
-Meanwhile, the project transitioned to a model with core partners across the region, including the Center for Strategic Studies at the University of Jordan, the Palestinian Center for Policy and Survey Research, One to One for Research and Polling (Tunisia), and the Social and Economic Survey Research Institute at Qatar University.
+In 2014, Dr. Michael Robbins was appointed as project director.
+Meanwhile, the project transitioned to a model with core partners across the region, including the Center for Strategic Studies at the University of Jordan, the Palestinian Center for Policy and Survey Research, and One to One for Research and Polling (Tunisia).

 The fourth wave was carried out across 7 countries in 2016.
 The fifth wave (2018-19) was carried out across 12 countries and included larger sample sizes (2,400 respondents) in most countries.
 In total, more than 25,000 surveys were carried out making this the largest and most in depth publicly available survey ever carried out across the Middle East and North Africa.
 The survey was conducted in partnership with the BBC Arabic.
 Results were also covered in major media outlets across the world including The Economist, The Washington Post, The New York Times, The Guardian, Al Jazeera, Deutsche Welle, and The Daily Star, among others.

+The sixth wave (2020-2021) spanned the height of the COVID-19 pandemic and interviews were conducted in seven countries by computer-assisted telephone interviewing (CATI).
+The seventh wave (2021-2022) returned to in-person interviewing via computer-assisted personal interviewing (CAPI).
+The wave covered 12 countries across the region including more than 26,000 interviews.
+The results were covered extensively in the media, including by the BBC Arabic, The Washington Post, The Arab News, The Wilson Center, The Middle East Eye, Foreign Policy, The Atlantic Council, Newsweek, and Deutsche Welle, among others.

-Methodology
+Methodology and data

 All interviews are conducted with citizens of a country who are eighteen years of age or older.
 Sampling is done scientifically to ensure that results are representative for the country.
 Surveys are conducted face-to-face in the respondent's place of residence.
+Arab Barometer data is available to the public at no charge.
+The survey questionnaires and data downloads are available on its website.